maladjus/100-days-of-code/log.md

 **Today's Progress**: Put in more Sonic Pi time.

 **Thoughts**: Progress today was much slower than the past two days, but still had fun.

+### Day 24: January 26, 2017

+**Today's Progress**: Chipleader track in Sonic Pi, continued.

+**Thoughts**: I had a lot of other things on my mind before I sat down to play with this code tonight.
+Now I wonder where the time went.
+Fun set.